 Although protective styling is good there are times when protective styling or rather having braids in your hair can actually have a negative effect on you.

-Have you ever seen someone that has recently had braids done and its obvious to see that the braids are way too tight?
+Have you ever seen someone who has recently had braids done and it’s obvious to see that the braids are way too tight?

 Having braids too tight can lead to headaches, scalp sores and bumps on your edges and neck.

 I know people like to have their braids tight because it makes the hair look very neat and can make the hairstyle last longer but pulling braids this tight does more harm than good.
 Braid bumps are not a good thing.

 Let’s explore why having your braids too tight is not a good thing.

 ***Please note that this site uses affiliate links if you would like to read the legal stuff you can find it here

 Why Do You Get Bumps From Braids?

 One of the problems with having your braids too tight is that it can cause you to get small bumps on your scalp, these are called braid bumps.